 How does Delta Air Lines deliver on this new UK to US route?

-We introduce you today to Cath from Passports & Adventures, sharing her family’s experience flying from Heathrow to Portland using Delta Air Lines – a 4,900km and 11-hour ultra-long-haul challenge for her family of 3.
+We introduce you today to Cath from Passports & Adventures, sharing her family’s experience flying from Heathrow to Portland, Oregon using Delta Air Lines – a 4,900km and 11-hour ultra-long-haul challenge for her family of 3.

 This post is part of our Flying with Kids – Airline Reviews series